perladvent/perldotcom/content/article/_pub_2004_05_14_affrus.md

       "os-x-ide",
       "unix-editors"
    ],
-   "slug" : "/pub/2004/05/14/affrus.html"
+   "thumbnail" : "/images/_pub_2004_05_14_affrus/111-affrus.gif"
 }

-When I [last reviewed](/pub/a/2002/10/09/komodo.html) a Perl IDE, ActiveState's Komodo, I was nearly convinced; the only problem was that I use Mac OS X. Now, [Late Night Software](http://www.latenightsw.com/), more commonly known for their AppleScript tools, have taken their Mac programming experience and applied it to create [Affrus](http://www.latenightsw.com/affrus/index.html), a Perl IDE for the Mac.
+When I [last reviewed](/pub/2002/10/09/komodo.html) a Perl IDE, ActiveState's Komodo, I was nearly convinced; the only problem was that I use Mac OS X. Now, [Late Night Software](http://www.latenightsw.com/), more commonly known for their AppleScript tools, have taken their Mac programming experience and applied it to create [Affrus](http://www.latenightsw.com/affrus/index.html), a Perl IDE for the Mac.
 And I'm a little closer to being convinced.

 Affrus differs from Komodo in some substantial ways.
 Where Komodo couples its editor tightly with a Perl interpreter to allow background syntax checking and on-the-fly warnings highlighting, Affrus takes a more traditional, detached approach: syntax checks are performed on demand, with errors and warnings placed in a separate panel.
 Fans of `emacs`'s debugging modes will be happier to see this: